ethan-yu0503/ethanyucodes.github.io/_posts/2020-04-18-Magic-Mirror.md

 * Two-way Mirror
 	* A mirror that is reflective and is semi-transparent, allowing the mirror to show the reflections of the user and to enable the user to see the dashboard from the screen
 * Wooden Frame
-	* A frame that we built from the Roski School woodshop and Viterbi Fab Lab
+	* A frame that we built from scrap wood from the Roski School woodshop and Viterbi Fab Lab
 * Ultrasonic Sensor
 	* Sensor that outputs an approximated distance between the device and the good-looking user standing in front of it